swiftlang/swift-evolution/proposals/NNNN-package-access-modifier.md

 ```
 ### Package Names

 Two modules belong to the same package if they were built with the same package name.
-A package name must be a unique string with the following characters; `A-Z, a-z, 0-9, _, ., and -`.
+A package name must be a unique string of US-ASCII alphanumeric characters, `_`, `.`, or `-`; that is, it must match the regular expression `\A[A-Za-z0-9_.-]+\z`.
 It is passed to the Swift frontend via a new flag `-package-name`.

 Here's an example of how a package name is passed to a commandline invocation.